begolu2/rktik-thesis/02_conceptual.md

 Anonymous users don’t have any subscriptions, so they are shown thoughts from top movements.
 These are the seven movements with the highest member count.

-To the side of the main thought listing, the frontpage also contains a number of other elements:
+To the side of the thought stream, the frontpage also contains a number of other elements:

-* The **Frontpage Graph Visualization** displays a visual representation of Frontpage contents as a graph (see Frontpage Graph Visualization).
+* The **Frontpage Graph Visualization** displays a visual representation of Frontpage contents as a graph (see [Frontpage Graph Visualization]).
 * **Top Thought** When a user is logged in, this contains a short list of thoughts from top movements they are not following with their active persona.
 This allows users to notice particularly popular submissions from contexts they wouldn’t see otherwise.
 * **Discover Movements** A listing of top movements the active persona is not following.
 * **Recent Thoughts** The most recent publicly visible thoughts submitted throughout the whole site.